COVESA/dlt-viewer/README.txt

 License
 -------
-See file: LICENSE.txt
+Full information on the license for this software is available in the "LICENSE.txt" file.
-The full LGPL license: LGPL.txt
+The full LGPL license is in "LGPL.txt."

-Dynamic linked open source software
+Dynamically linked open source software
 -----------------------------------
 * Qt 4.7 (LGPL)
 * GCC (GPL)